teresamv/CRUD_vuejs_PHP/README.md

 •	PHP 7.0 or higher with PDO drivers enabled for the following database system: o	MySQL 5.0  or higher for spatial features in MySQL Installation
 This is a single file application!
+Create a folder inside your xampp/htdocs/.
-Upload "index.php and action.php" in xampp/htdocs/create_folder and enjoy!
+Then Upload "index.php and action.php" files in xampp/htdocs/folder_name and enjoy!
 Test the script by opening the following URL: http://localhost/folder_name/index.php
 Don't forget to modify the configuration at the bottom of the file.
 Configuration
-Edit the following lines in the bottom of the file "action.php":
+Edit the following lines in the bottom of the file "action.php" if you want.
+I already set the config in action.php:
 $config = new Config([
+    'hostname' => 'localhost',
     'username' => 'root',
     'password' => '',
     'database' => 'test',